-In 2020, the amount of the defined minimum subsistence level multiplied by 176.8 is EUR 37,163.36.
+In 2023, the amount of the defined minimum subsistence level multiplied by 176.8 is EUR 41,445.46.

-Taxable income for individuals generally includes:
+Taxable income for individuals generally includes the following:

-- (i) income from dependent activities including, but not limited to, salaries, wages, bonuses, other compensation of a similar nature and most benefits in kind.
-Income from dependent activities also includes fees paid to directors and shareholders of private limited liability companies and to limited partners of limited commercial partnerships; - (ii) income from a business activity and self-employment; rental income and income generated by the use of artwork and artistic performance: - (iii) capital income; and - (iv) other income.
+- (i) Income from dependent activities including, but not limited to, salaries, wages, bonuses, other compensation of a similar nature and most benefits in kind.
+Income from dependent activities also includes fees paid to directors and shareholders of private limited liability companies and to limited partners of limited commercial partnerships. - (ii) Income from a business activity and self-employment; rental income and income generated by the use of artwork and artistic performance - (iii) Capital income - (iv) Other income

-Certain classes of an individual's income are, under certain conditions, exempt from tax, including:
+Certain classes of an individual's income are, under certain conditions, exempt from tax, including the following:

-- (i) income from the sale of movable assets that are not included in a taxpayer's business property; - (ii) income from dependent activities performed in the Slovak Republic by a person who is considered a non-resident for Slovak tax purposes from an employer having its registered office outside of the Slovak Republic, provided that such a person does not spend more than 183 days in the Slovak Republic during any consecutive 12 month period, the income is not borne by a Slovak permanent establishment, and the income is not received for artistic or sporting activities; - (iii) reimbursements for travel expenses provided to an employee (up to statutory limits); and - (iv) mandatory social security contributions paid by an employer on behalf of its employee.
+- (i) Income from the sale of movable assets that are not included in a taxpayer's business property - (ii) Income from dependent activities performed in the Slovak Republic by a person who is considered a nonresident for Slovak tax purposes from an employer whose registered office is outside of the Slovak Republic, provided that such a person does not spend more than 183 days in the Slovak Republic during any consecutive 12-month period, the income is not borne by a Slovak permanent establishment, and the income is not received for artistic or sporting activities